bensk/CS9/_posts/Python/2017-01-17-final-project-revising-learning-targets.md

 - I can explain the idea of coding helping you in life.
 - I can understand the overall idea of coding being a language .
 - I can define an **algorithm** in code .

+# Mastering Learning Targets

+A human person cannot possibly master ALL of 👆 these in a single class.

+A lot of them are similar or related– can we group them into separate lessons, and teach _some_ of them to _some_ of our learners?

+Which ones make sense together?
+Which ones require a learner to have mastered an earlier target before they can attack this one?

 ## Bonus!
 Do Now idea (thanks, Jeremiah!)